tomblack9452/odin-recipes/README.md

-Recipe page project from The Odin Project
+Recipe page project from The Odin Project.
+Currently there are two recipes and no CSS.